jross365/jross365/readme.md

 ❌ Programming Language/Brand/Project Badges

-**If you haven't gathered by now, I'm being cheeky.**
+### If you haven't gathered by now, I'm being cheeky.

 While searching around for examples of GitHub profile templates, I noticed most are a strange mix of resume-type content, personal interest content and _absurd quantities of emojis._

-To each, their own; but that's not the cut of my jib.
+To each, their own, but that's not my style or preference.

 ### About Me, For Real This Time